ameetmadan/discrete-mathematics/week1/week1.md

 of the truth values of its component statements
 $$ p \land t \equiv t $$

-A contradiction (denoted by the symbol c) is a statement that is always false regardless of the truth values of its component statements
+A contradiction (denote by the symbol c) is a statement that is always false regardless of the truth values of its component statements
 $$ p \land c \equiv c $$